CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 Even when an acting user completes work through delegation, the system must preserve the original Manager 1 / Manager 2 ownership and separately record the acting user for audit and reporting.

+Sharing and delegation rules shall be controlled by the locked Probation Review Configuration.

+Actual sharing and delegation records shall be stored against the Probation Review Assignment.

+The configuration shall define:

+* whether sharing/delegation is allowed
+* who can grant shared access
+* who can revoke shared access
+* allowed access type: view-only or edit
+* allowed acting role: acting Manager 1, acting Manager 2, reviewer, or observer
+* allowed sections and fields
+* temporary access start and end date
+* whether shared users can approve

+Each sharing/delegation record shall store:

+* assignment id
+* original owner
+* acting user
+* acting role
+* access type
+* permitted sections and fields
+* valid from date
+* valid to date
+* shared by
+* shared at
+* revoked by
+* revoked at
+* status: ACTIVE, EXPIRED, REVOKED

+Revocation rule:

+* HR/Admin may revoke shared access where permitted.
+* The user who granted access may revoke that access where permitted.
+* The system shall automatically expire temporary access after the valid-to date.

+All share, revoke, expire, and delegated usage actions shall be audited.

+### 8.4.1 Delegated User Permission Boundary

+Delegated or shared users shall receive only the access explicitly granted in the sharing/delegation record.

+Delegation shall not transfer full ownership of the probation review assignment.

+Original Manager 1 and Manager 2 ownership shall remain unchanged.

+Delegated access shall be limited by:

+* locked Probation Review Configuration
+* sharing/delegation record
+* acting role
+* permitted sections
+* permitted fields
+* access type
+* valid from and valid to dates
+* workflow status
+* confidential field rules

+Delegated users shall not automatically receive:

+* full Manager 1 or Manager 2 permissions
+* final approval rights
+* access to hidden or confidential fields
+* right to share/delegate to another user
+* right to revoke other users' access
+* access after expiry or revocation
+* access outside the assigned sections or fields

+Delegated users may approve only when the locked configuration explicitly permits approval by the acting role.

+Every delegated action shall store:

+* original owner
+* acting user
+* acting role
+* action performed
+* section / field affected
+* timestamp
+* workflow status
+* source channel

 ### 8.5 Configurable Submission and Approval Rules

 Configuration should support: